jharris4/html-webpack-tags-plugin/README.md

   If the asset is not static or does not have a valid extension, you can instead pass an object with properties `path` (required) and `type` or `glob` or `globPath` or `attributes` (optional).
 In this case `path` is the asset href/src, `type` is one of `js` or `css`, and `glob` is a wildcard to use to match all files in the path (uses the [glob](https://github.com/isaacs/node-glob) package).
 The `globPath` can be used to specify the directory from which the `glob` should search for filename matches (the default is to use `path` within webpack's output directory).

   The `attributes` property may be used to add additional attributes to the link or script element that is injected.
-The keys of this object are attribute names and the values are the attribute values.
+The keys of this object are attribute names and the values are the attribute values (string or boolean key values are allowed).

 - `append`: `boolean`

   Specifying whether the assets should be prepended (`false`) before any existing assets, or appended (`true`) after them.

+- `resolvePaths`: `boolean`

+  Specifying whether the asset paths should be resolved with `path.resolve` (i.e. made absolute).

 - `publicPath`: `boolean` or `string`